 In a previous post, we explored the 3 main reasons that lead to paper clutter.
-While having clarity on the cause of the problem is the first step towards solving it, I’ll be sharing in this post the 4 most effective tactics that I use with my clients when organising their paper at home.
+While having clarity on the cause of the problem is the first step towards solving it, I’ll be sharing in this post the 4 most effective tactics that I use with my clients when organising their papers at home.

 #1 Set up an efficient yet conducive workspace

-Having a workspace, free of clutter, equipped with all the supplies you need to perform the tasks you have to do at your desk within easy reach, with some – but not too many – decorative items, is the best way to stop you procrastinating and to start organising your paper.
+Having a workspace, free of clutter, equipped with all the supplies you need to perform the tasks you have to do at your desk within easy reach, with some – but not too many – decorative items, is the best way to stop you from procrastinating and to start organising your paper.

 Here are more tips on how to organise your desk at home so you can get the work done.